Probate Q&A Series

 Short Answer

 Yes.
 In North Carolina, the Clerk of Superior Court can appoint a personal representative (an “executor” if there is a will, or an “administrator” if there is no will) even when family members disagree.
-The clerk generally follows a statutory priority list, but the clerk can also consider whether a person is qualified and whether the appointment will help the estate be handled efficiently.
+The clerk generally follows a statutory priority list, but the clerk can also consider whether a person is qualified.
 If relatives with equal or higher priority object, the dispute is usually addressed through the clerk’s estate proceeding process, and in some situations the clerk may appoint co-personal representatives or a neutral third party.

 Understanding the Problem